 The May 2012 conference, "Collaborating to Transform the Teaching Profession," focused on highlighting innovative approaches -- at both the state and district levels--to improving student achievement by dramatically increasing the stature of the teaching profession and the number of highly effective teachers in our nation's schools.

-The Berkshire Hills team of Superintendent Peter Dillon, School Committee Chair Steve Bannon and Berkshire Hills Education Assoc iation President Steve Estelle, presented the district's collaborative work
+The Berkshire Hills team of Superintendent Peter Dillon, School Committee Chair Steve Bannon and Berkshire Hills Education Assoc iation President Steve Estelle, presented the district's collaborative work on teacher observation, including the roles of administrator, peer and parent/community observations.

 Other state teams participating in the conference came from public school districts of Brockton, Lowell, Plymouth, Quaboag, Springfield, Westfield and a team of leaders representing Massachusetts.